 A. Geothermal operations in Lake County are decreasing.
-The Bottle Rock Power

-Plant has been shutdown and all operations have ceased.
-Calpine has shutdown the Bear Canyon Power Plant and dropped their permits, but is asking to renew the Use Permit, and Calpine may shutdown the West Ford Flat Power Plant in the near future.
-With these shutdowns, steam and emissions from Calpine's steamfields are being sent to Power Plants in Sonoma County.
-In recent years complaints and monitoring costs have significantly increased in Lake County.
-Due to these closures permit revenue from geothermal sources have significantly declined, while the impacts have not.
-In order to continue to fund the monitoring program to protect the Lake County community from impacts of geothermal operations, additional funding sources will be necessary.
+The Bottle Rock Power Plant has been shutdown and all operations have ceased.
+Calpine has shutdown the Bear Canyon Power Plant and dropped their permits, and Calpine may shutdown the West Ford Flat Power Plant in the near future.
+The impacts on Lake County are still the same, even though the steam is being shifted to other areas.
+In recent years complaints have started increasing since homes are being rebuilt and monitoring costs have significantly increased due to State monitoring requirements.
+In order to continue to fund the monitoring program to protect the Lake County community from impacts of geothermal operations, additional funding may eventually be necessary.
 In addition, both State and Federal requirements continue to increase and the demands on District Staff have grown.
-In order to meet these demands at the local level including: complaint investigations, records requests, CEQA reviews, participation in local committees, source inspections, training of Staff, enforcement programs, lab and source test equipment upkeep, salary costs, workers compensation costs, insurance costs, emergency responses costs, and all other associated costs of operating the District, staff will attempt to review funding options.
-As part of this, District staff will review the costs of programs to ensure that program fees cover the costs of each program.
-District staff will be working on options for this Board to consider at a future date.
+These demands include: complaint investigations, records requests, CEQA reviews, participation in local committees, source inspections, training of Staff, enforcement programs, lab and source test equipment upkeep, salary costs, workers compensation costs, insurance costs, and emergency responses costs.
+District staff will be working on options for consideration at a future date.

-- B. As a result of EPA review, the District needs to update some of the Rules and Regulations to meet current Federal and State standards, and ensure all rules are current with State and Federal definitions.
-This is a significant undertaking and will take significant staff time to update our rules to ensure the are fully compliant with State and Federal standards and are legally enforceable.
-We will be considering hiring a consultant to do a first review of our rules to identify any deficiencies or obsolete language. - C. The ARB's "one shoe fits all Districts" philosophy continues to manifest itself in all kinds of program elements from monitoring, open burning, air toxics, number and timing of inspections, complaint response time, greenhouse gas programs, and non-program specific activities such as the truck and bus rule.
+B. As a result of EPA review, the District needs to update some of the Rules and Regulations to meet current Federal and State standards, and ensure all rules are current with State and Federal definitions.
+This is a significant undertaking and will take significant staff time to update our rules to ensure they are fully compliant with State and Federal standards and are legally enforceable.

+C. The ARB 's "one shoe fits all Districts" philosophy continues to manifest itself in all kinds of program elements from monitoring, open burning, air toxics, number and timing of inspections, complaint response time, greenhouse gas programs, and non-program specific activities such as the truck and bus rule.
 This approach is a problem that we must stay engaged with and encourage the State to recognize that Rural and Attainment programs need to be different from Urban programs in order to be effective and efficient.
 Staff will continue the Board endorsed approach of local flexibility in designing and implementing new programs, and that "accountability" evaluations be based upon defined goals with measurable and quantifiable outcomes, such as actual measurements of the air or emissions in determining success.
-District Staff will continue to engage with the State to ensure local control and flexibility. - D. Air Toxic and other ARB mandated Programs and elements: Air Toxics reporting and actions under the structure of recent OEHHA changes to Acute and Chronic
+District Staff will continue to engage with the State to ensure local control and flexibility.

-Reference Exposure Levels, and the new guidelines for risk calculations (which include additional factors for children) will continue to require the permitting of smaller sources.
+D. Air Toxic and other ARB mandated Programs and elements: Air Toxics reporting and actions under the structure of recent OEHHA changes to Acute and Chronic Reference Exposure Levels, the new guidelines for risk calculations (which include additional factors for children), and legislated mandates related to toxic emissions collection and reporting will continue to require the permitting of smaller sources.